Shettland/Scripts/README.md

 ~~~

 **Warning:**  *the pathing used in the script is not global, the script might not work if you run it through different locations.*

+### geth_loop.sh

+A script to run **get_homologues** on loop for **multiple samples against a reference**.
+It creates a whole folder system in the given directory based on a reference folder containing all the fasta files that the user wants to use for get_homologues, then creates a copy of the refference fasta files in each folder and a copy of one of the samples in each directory according to its sample_name.
+After that, it runs **get_homologues** on each of those folders by **changing working directory temporarily** on background.

+***Advantages of this script: It can be executed from any place on the system.
+It will create everything in the directory of the script executable, no matter the current working directory***

+### hlfinder.sh

+A script to run **once get_homologues is finished**.
+It serves to delete homologues between the reference species and other nematodes (or similar species) that could lead to a false positive in the serological test of trichinella.
+For that purpose, it takes a **reference table** given which has the reference homologues.
+Then, it finds genes from a reference_ID given and creates a new table without the matching genes.